katkiller/AirNowAQILibrary/README.md

 aqi_data = get_aqi_data(location, state, api_key)
 print(aqi_data)

 # License
 this is licensed under the GNU 3 License.
-See the LICENSE file for more information.
+See the LICENSE file for more information